 Copps Spelling Variations

-spelling variations were common, even among the names of the most literate people.
+Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
+Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
+Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Copps family name include Copp, Coppe, Copps, Coppes, Cop, Cops and others.

 Early Notables of the Copps family (pre 1700)

-Another 20 words (1 lines of text) are included under the topic Early Copps Notables in all our PDF Extended History products and printed products wherever possible.
+Another 37 words (3 lines of text) are included under the topic Early Copps Notables in all our PDF Extended History products and printed products wherever possible.

 Copps Settlers in New Zealand in the 19th Century

 Contemporary Notables of the name Copps (post 1700) +